 The most important job of the on-site ranch manager was to walk through the main house every day and check that all was well.
-At the end of January, a leak in the master bathroom made its way down through three floors.
+Two weeks after the barn collapsed, a leak in the master bathroom made its way down through three floors.
 Both managers assured me there’d been no dereliction of duty and yet, three water-damaged rooms said otherwise.

-Our neighbor, Chuck, made an offer on the ranch in March so I returned to Colorado early.
+Our neighbor, Chuck, made an offer on the ranch in March so I flew to Colorado.
 On April 5th, I showed Chuck and his wife around the house and let them pick the tile for the new bathroom floor.
 A current property survey was required for the sale, so I hired a local company, with their assurance it would be done by August.

 While Dan was alive, I only became involved in ranch business when he asked me to.
 Now I was the interim owner and boss, and the two managers resented taking orders from me.
 We got along fine most of the time, and I liked them both, but they were constantly questioning my decisions and covering for each other.
 I hated being a boss, but after two big disasters, it was obvious I couldn’t leave them to their own devices.
 I couldn’t fire them, either.
 Finding experienced ranch managers in the middle of nowhere is difficult and, besides, the ranch sale was almost complete.